blackbaud/npi-datamart-ux/js/src/datamartapi/docs/datamartapi.md

 **Returns**: `CallExpression` - A promise to return the drilled in records object
 **Params**

-- `drillContext` - Context object from the getHeadlineReportDrillContext or from a datamart directive
+- `drillContext` - Context object from the getHeadlineReportDrillContext or from a Data Mart directive

 <a name="npi-datamart.module_api..getLatestReportDefinition"></a>